Gammix/SAMP_Fixer/README.md

 The samp_fixer.inc also have a game mode initiation phase where the include setups `fix_server` for default changes.

-If you are using individual includes and not including samp_fixer, you have to add these under [B]OnGameModeInit[/B] in case you don't want your mod's default features.
+If you are using individual includes and not including samp_fixer, you have to add these under `OnGameModeInit` in case you don't want your mod's default features.
 ```pawn
 public OnGameModeInit()
 {